bgamari/bayes-stack/docs/usage.markdown

 ### Gibbs sampling in Bayes-Stack

 All models are implemented using the bayes-stack framework, which makes it very easy to implement multi-threaded blocked collapsed Gibbs samplers for latent variable and parameter estimation.
 Gibbs sampling starts with a random initialization of unknown variables, which are iteratively updated in sweeps over all variables for a number of iterations.
-Every `lag` iterations, bayes-stack will dump the model likelihood to `sweeps/likelihood.log` - a diagnostic measure which should improve on average.
+Every `lag` iterations, bayes-stack will dump the model likelihood to `sweeps/likelihood.log` - a diagnostic measure which should increase on average.
 Bayes-stack will dump a state of latent variables to the `sweeps` directory whenever a new "best" likelihood is achieved.
 As early iterations are dominated by the random initialization, the first `burnin` iterations won't lead to a dump.
 Bayes-stack provides support for updating sets of variables from their joint distribution (aka blocked Gibbs sampler) via the concept of an update unit.

 ### Parallel inference in Bayes-Stack

 Bayes-stack aims at multi-core environments, parallelizing the inference across multiple threads.
-In bayes-stack each worker thread will repeatedly pick an update unit, fetch the current model state, computes a new setting for variables in the update unit.
-It then prepares a thunk for updating the model state with this new setting (called a `diff`).
-One global diff-worker will apply the diffs in batches of `diff-batch`.
+In bayes-stack each worker thread will repeatedly pick an update unit, fetch the current model state, and compute a new setting for variables in the update unit.
+It then prepares instructions for updating the model state with this new setting (called a `diff`).
+One global diff-worker will apply the diffs in batches of size `diff-batch`.
 Notice that the model state may have advanced in the mean time.
-We can still apply the diff, as Gibbs samplers are robust towards being mildly out-of-date.
-However, we ensure consistency of updates, such constant counts across all statistics using the diff-worker.
+Despite this, we can still apply the diff, as Gibbs samplers are robust towards being mildly out-of-date.

 Bayes-stack is different to other parallel topic model frameworks in that *it does not* update disjoint sets of variables in isolation for several iterations.
 It further supports integrating out parameters with conjugative priors (collapsing).
-Bayes-stack is applicable any generative model (not just LDA), especially if strong interdependencies between variables and plates exist.
+Bayes-stack is applicable any generative model (not only LDA), especially if strong interdependencies between variables and plates exist.
 Bayes-stack supports arbitrary nesting of plates and conditional draws (aka gates).

 [gates]:http://research.microsoft.com/apps/pubs/default.aspx?id=78857 "Gates"

 ### Hyper-parameter optimization

 Bayes-stack supports optimizing symmetric Dirichlet hyper-parameters (`alpha` in LDA) using Tom Minka's fixed point method.
 If enabled, an optimization phase is inserted every `hyper-lag` iterations (after `hyper-burnin` iterations).
 Diagnostic information about new settins of hyper-parameters as well as model likelihood before and after the change are written to `sweeps/hyperparams.log`.
-It is highly recommended to inspect diagnostic information before proceeding.
+It is highly recommended to inspect this diagnostic information before proceeding.

 ### Model inference and analysis